📊 Feature Comparison • Updated 2026

 Cons for WhatsApp workflows

-• WhatsApp typically needs automation + WhatsApp messaging setup
+• WhatsApp typically needs automation + messaging setup

 • Extra services increase cost and maintenance